One Piece – Director reveals the reason for changing the anime's style in Wano

 Eiichiro Oda began serializing One Piece in Weekly Shonen Jump in 1997.
 Since then, his manga has grown at an astonishing rate to become the sensation it is today.
 As its story has grown, the series has reached over 1,000 chapters and 100 manga volumes published in 25 years.
 Despite being such a long series, One Piece has become the best-selling manga in history.

-Do you like One Piece's new animation style?
+Do you like the new animation style of One Piece?
 Leave your comment below!

 Source: ANN